DragonWarrior15/statistical-learning-notes/_notes/probability/chapters/distributions/exponential_distribution.md

 ## Exponential Distribution

-Exponential distribution is characterized by the parameter $\lambda$ and has the following probability distribution
+Exponential distribution is characterized by the parameter $\lambda > 0$ and has the following probability distribution
 \begin{align}
         f_{X}(x) = \begin{cases} 0 &\mbox{if $x < 0$}\newline
                                 \lambda e^{-\lambda x} &\mbox{otherwise} \end{cases}